naven084k/ai-qna/README.md

 # Document Q&A Application

 A Streamlit web application that allows users to upload documents (PDF, DOCX, TXT) and ask questions about their content using Google Gemini Flash 1.5 API and vector embeddings.
-The application persists uploaded files and conversation statistics for consistent storage between sessions and can be deployed to Google Cloud Run.
+The application persists uploaded files and conversation statistics for consistent storage between sessions and can be deployed to Google Cloud Run with support for headless mode and Google Cloud Storage integration.

 ## Features

 - Upload and process PDF, DOCX, and TXT files (max 5 files, 1MB each)
 - Extract text from documents and create vector embeddings
-- Store document embeddings in ChromaDB
+- Store document embeddings in ChromaDB with Google Cloud Storage integration
 - Ask questions about uploaded documents using Google Gemini Flash 1.5
 - Filter out queries not related to the uploaded documents
 - View conversation history and document statistics
+- View file content by clicking on files in the sidebar
+- List files from Google Cloud Storage when available
 - Persist uploaded files and statistics in JSON files for consistent storage between sessions
 - Cloud deployment ready with Google Cloud Run and Google Cloud Storage
+- Headless mode support for API-based or automated interactions

 ## Local Setup